 The thought of writing a resume can be overwhelming, especially if you haven’t done it in a while.
 It is difficult to know where to start, what to include and what to leave out.
-Here are some tips to help Technology Sales Professionals not only tackle the task but write a winning resume.
+Here are some tips to help Software Sales Professionals not only tackle the task but write a winning resume.

 Components of a professional resume